Esri/arcgis-runtime-samples-android/java/display-kml/README.md

 ![Display KML App](display-kml.png)

 ## How to use the sample
-Pan and zoom on the map to view changes in status.
+Select the KML layer you'd like to display from the dropdown menu in the upper right

 ## How it works
 1. To create a KML layer from a URL, create a `KMLDataset` using the URL to the KML file.
-Then pass the dataset to the `KmlLayer` constructor.
+Then pass the data set to the `KmlLayer` constructor.
 2. To create a KML layer from a portal item, construct a `PortalItem` with a portal and the KML portal item.
 Pass the portal item to the `KmlLayer` constructor.
 1. To create a KML layer from a local file, create a `KMLDataset` using a path to the local KML file in external storage.
-Then pass the dataset to the `KmlLayer` constructor.
+Then pass the data set to the `KmlLayer` constructor.
 1. Add the layer as an operational layer to the map with `map.getOperationalLayers().add(kmlLayer)`.

 ## Relevant API